Facades

 • Thermal conduction modeling through multi-layered façade profiles

-• Time-dependent stiffness degradation of adhesives
+• Time-dependent stiffness degradation of the constituent materials

 Model Highlights: